Azure/azure-powershell/src/HDInsight/HDInsight/help/Disable-AzHDInsightMonitoring.md

 StatusCode : OK
 ```

-Operations Management Suite (OMS) will be disabled on the HDInsight cluster and relevant logs will stop flowing to the OMS workspace.
+Monitoring will be disabled on the HDInsight cluster and relevant logs will stop flowing to the monitoring workspace.

 ### Example 2
 ```
-PS C:\> Disable-AzHDInsightOMS -Name testcluster -ResourceGroupName testrg
+PS C:\> Disable-AzHDInsightMonitoring -Name testcluster -ResourceGroupName testrg

 ErrorInfo  :